krontech/chronos-updates/doc/PACKAGES.md

 files belong to which of these three binary packages.
 When building a package with multiple binaries, we must specify files to be included in each binary package by adding a file named `debian/packagename.install`.
-This file uses the same syntax as the `debian/install` file we have seen earliy.
+This file uses the same syntax as the `debian/install` file we have seen earlier.
 For example, `debian/chronos-video.install` contains the following:

 ```